dginev/nnexus/MANUAL.md

  The only configuration really needed by the NNexus application is a specified access to an SQL backend.

  All NNexus initialization is automatic, with the exception of indexing which is always performed on demand and can currently only be triggered by a request to the Web service.
- Soon there will also be an admin interface that makes the indexing (and other) requests more user-friendly.
+ If there is demand, there might also be an admin interface that makes the indexing (and other) requests more user-friendly.

 ### Turn-key Web Service
  The main ```bin/nnexus``` executable is a ```Mojolicious::Lite``` web service, that is easily deployable independently,